Promise-Steve/drug-inventory-management-system-using-python/README.md

 It does **not** represent real patients, hospitals, pharmacies, healthcare facilities, pharmaceutical companies, or real-world inventory records.

+No personal or confidential information is contained in the dataset.

 ---

 ##  Data Validation